Venkatvutukuru/Treasure--Island-/README.md

      if choice3 == "red":
          print("The door lead you to the treasure.
 You won the treasure") elif choice3 == "yellow":
-         print("The door has hungry lions behind it, which killed you\n!!!! game over !!!!") elif choice3 == "green":
+         print("The door has hungry lions behind it, which killed you\n!!!!Game over!!!!") elif choice3 == "green":
-         print("There are Beasts behind the door, who killed you\n!!!
-Game Over!!!")
+         print("There are Beasts behind the door, who killed you\n!!!Game over!!!")
      else:
-         print("The door selection is invalid\n !!!Game Over!!!")
+         print("The door selection is invalid\n !!!Game over!!!")